 Shopify sellers manually placing the Onsite Messaging widget on their Product Detail and Cart pages can selectively hide the Onsite Messaging Widget for certain items.

-) and insert a brief code snippet into your theme files where the <square-placement>
+Tag products you want to exclude (for example, no-afterpay) and insert a brief code snippet into your theme files where the <square-placement> tags are located.

 This option is ideal for Shopify merchants who prefer to restrict the usage of Afterpay for specific products, including gift cards.